kunlekuyoro/Big-Data-Analysis-Project/README.md

 This project involves utilizing Azure as an Infrastructure as a Service and setting up an Ubuntu operating system.
 Additionally, various analytical tools and libraries such as Python, PySpark, Pandas, and Java are being installed to aid in the analysis of the data.

-Advantages
+# Advantages

 Manipulating vast amounts of data Cost-effectiveness.
 Secure storage Data visualisation is a powerful tool for displaying outcomes.
 Azure can be accessed using a computer with a standard configuration.
 A sizable community for problem resolution.

-Disadvatages
+# Disadvatages

 Although there is a free trial when an account is created, it is not free.
 Setting it up is difficult.
 The environment setup requires a user with minimum computer experience.
 All infrastructure will be impacted if the virtual machine has any problems.
 Only a reliable internet connection is required for cloud computing.

-Limitations
+# Limitations

 The requirement for a reliable internet connection and the difficulty of setup for new users

-7) Evaluation and Conclusion markdown, 10 Marks
+ # Evaluation and Conclusion

 In the conclusion you should consider you initial aim and objectives and discuss your findings.
 Specifically you need to advice your client insurance company.

-Evaluation and conclusion
+# Evaluation and conclusion

 The study uses Python, PySpark, and Azure as the infrastructure as a service to analyse large amounts of crime data with two questions to answer;